-I was in the bands Laughing Academy and Tin Brood in the early and mid 1980s.
-My main artner (no pun intended, I meant to type Partner but I like Artner better) was my significant other at the time, Joe Dean.
-Prior to Laughing Academy and Tin Brood, Joe and I had been in 3 recording and performing bands together in Santa Barbara: fX, a few Circles and Victor the Florist (I will be posting music from those bands at some point).
-When we moved to Los Angeles in 1983 we formed Laughing Academy which morphed later into Tin Brood.
+I was in the bands Laughing Academy and Tin Brood in the early and mid 1980s with Joe Dean.
+Prior to Laughing Academy and Tin Brood, Joe and I had been in 3 recording and performing bands together in Santa Barbara: fX, a few Circles and Victor the Florist (I may be posting music from those bands at some point).
+After playing in bands together in Santa Barbara, we moved to Los Angeles in 1983 and formed Laughing Academy which morphed later into Tin Brood.
 We wrote a lot of material that never made it onto an album.
 We were good at writing, but bad at selling ourselves.
-A lot of our music was recorded live with a single microphone or once or twice off the mixing board, but we did also record ourselves on a reel to reel 4-track on a few occasions.
-I will be adding to this collection of songs over time.
+A lot of our music was recorded live with a single microphone or once or twice off the mixing board at live gigs, but we did also record ourselves on a reel to reel 4-track on a few occasions.

 If I sang the song, I wrote the song initially and then took it to the band to collaborate on, and that’s the way it worked with Joe’s songs as well.
 If he sang it, it means he wrote it and then brought it to the band to write our own parts.
 A couple of songs may have deviated from this method, but for the most part that’s how it worked.